The Top 3 Canadian Income Stocks

 We’ve studied and invested in the Canadian market for decades.
 In our view, there’s no better place for spectacular dividend yields—and massive capital gains too!
 We’ve built our years of success on a laser-like focus on the two strongest segments of the Canadian investment universe: high-yielding blue chips and real estate investment trusts.

-While the tightwads of the Dow dribble out weak 2% dividends, Canadian firms routinely crank out FIVE TIMES more—and they often send payments out monthly.
+While the tightwads of the Dow dribble out weak 2% dividends, Canadian firms routinely crank out FOUR TIMES more—and they often send payments out monthly.

-There are about 300 high-yielding Canadian stocks and trusts on the market.
-153 are suitable for U.S. investors—and we follow them all at Canadian Edge.
+There are about 300 high-yielding Canadian stocks on the market.
+36 are suitable for U.S. investors—and we follow them all at Canadian Edge.

 We look at a company from every angle.
-Then we assign every stock we follow a safety rating.
+Then we assign every stock we follow a weight.
 This takes out the guesswork, so you can sit back and collect your distribution checks without worry.
 You simply won’t find this information anywhere else.

 The Canadian stocks we cover have crushed the competition.
-The 10 recommendations we made in our charter issue in 2004 are up 175%.
-Meanwhile, the S&P 500 is up just 39%.
+The remaining 7 out of 10 recommendations we made in our charter issue in 2004 are up 399.5%.
+Meanwhile, the S&P 500 is up just 113.9%.

 Don’t deny yourself the raw profit-building power of the Great White North’s world-beating economy for a moment longer.
 Join the happy band of Americans piling up profits north of the border.
 Try a no-risk 90-day trial subscription to Canadian Edge now.